LudwikJaniuk/blog/_posts/2024-09-14-kepner-tregoe-decision-making.md

 # Summary

-This process has improved the quality of decisions I've made many times, and raised the level of discussions.
+This process has improved the quality of decisions I've made, and raised the level of discussions.
 I hope it can be useful to others.
 Please let me know how it works for you!